raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 The MAC address of a Raspberry Pi can be shown using the `ifconfig` command, look under `eth0` and on the first line just after `HWaddr` (hardware address).
 It will be something like `b8:27:eb:aa:bb:cc`.
 A Raspberry Pi MAC address always starts with `b8:27:eb`.
 So it’s actually the MAC address of the client host computer that the DHCP stores to keep a record of who owns what IP address.

+Take another look at the ifup and ifdown command output from earlier!

 ## Homework

 Homework will be an open challenge to find a device in the school or family home that has an in built DHCP server.